 The primary thing that I hope that anyone who reads this understands that they don’t take what the government, the VA or Joe Schmo from around the block, as the ultimate truth about Veterans or PTSD.
 Sure sometimes they get it right, but if you really want to know and have some sort of understanding as to what it means to be a Veterans and to deal with something like PTSD, go find a Veterans group and let them educate you on the subject.
 You might find that everything you thought that you knew about Veterans and PTSD was wrong.

-This article originally appeared in The Havok Journal on 1 November 2015.
+This first appeared in The Havok Journal November 1, 2015.

 1 – Data from https://www.dmdc.osd.mil/, 2014, 17 April 2015